nellie689/nellie689.github.io/_pages/about.md

   - /about.html
 ---

-I am **Nian Wu**, a third-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Virginia (UVA).
+I am a third-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Virginia (UVA).
 I work as a Graduate Research Assistant in the [MIA Lab](https://www.cs.virginia.edu/~mz8rr/index.html) under the supervision of [Prof. Miaomiao Zhang](https://www.cs.virginia.edu/~mz8rr/index.html).

 Before attending UVA, I earned my M.S. in Computer Technology from East China Normal University (ECNU), where I worked with Dr. Chaomin Shen as a Research Assistant.